-Relationship violence among teenage students is more common than most admit, according to a new study.
+Relationship violence among teenage students is more common than most admit, according to a study.

-The study found relationship violence not only occurs early in teenage relationships, but the proportion of students who experience violence in their relationships remains the same throughout teen student years.
+The study found intimate partner violence not only occurs early in teenage relationships, but the proportion of students who experience violence in their relationships remains the same throughout teen student years.

 Researchers at the University of Georgia tracked and interviewed a group of participants as they moved from sixth grade to twelfth grade.

 Researchers found approximately one in three students experience some form of relationship violence over these years.